Evidence submitted in response to this Consultation

 This is to enable effective scrutiny of the Welsh Government’s input into the negotiations and to ensure that the issues of most importance to Wales are being adequately represented in the negotiations.

-The External Affairs Committee invites you to make a written submission that addresses the terms of reference and the objectives for the inquiry.
+The External Affairs Committee invited written submissions that addressed the terms of reference and the objectives for the inquiry.

-The deadline for submitting written evidence is Friday 9 February 2018.
+The deadline for submitting written evidence was Friday 9 February 2018.

 Should you wish to speak to someone regarding this consultation, please use the below contact details: